Skip to Main Content

 How to Prevent Parasites in Dogs

 After realizing the numerous parasites that can affect our four-legged friends and understanding their potential impact on health, dog owners naturally ask how they can prevent their pup from becoming infected with parasites in the first place.
 Incorporating parasite control into your dog's routine healthcare is essential.

-During your pet's annual exam at our West Chester veterinary clinic, our experts can examine your dog for signs of parasites.
+To protect your dog against parasites, ask your vet which parasite prevention products they recommend for your pup.
+Take your dog to your vet for an annual wellness exam, your veterinarian can give your dog any shots they may need, examine your dog for signs of parasites, and run any necessary diagnostic tests to identify parasitic infections.
 Our veterinarians can recommend suitable parasite control measures or products based on your location, your dog's risk factors, health status, and more.

 Feel free to ask any questions or concerns about parasite prevention and control; we're here to help.